 The current Committee members are:

-Karen McArthur had leadership roles in Corporate Responsibility/Sustainability for global companies including Vodafone and Thomson Reuters and now has a portfolio of roles advocating for customers including at London Travel Watch, Chartered Banker Professional Standards Board and at MCSSCo.
-She is an independent member of the water forum at Severn Trent and is Chair of the group advocating for the interests of vulnerable consumers.
+Karen McArthur had leadership roles in Corporate Responsibility/Sustainability for global companies including Vodafone and Thomson Reuters and now has a portfolio of roles advocating for customers including at The Welsh Housing regulator, London Travel Watch as well as serving as a lay member for a number of regulatory bodies.
+Karen is an independent member of the water forum at Severn Trent and is Chair of the group advocating for the interests of vulnerable consumers.

 Members appointed by the Canal & River Trust